gazebosim/docs/roadmap.md

 This page describes planned work for Ignition Robotics.
 The set of planned features and development efforts should provide insight into the overall direction of Ignition Robotics.
-Development of Ignition Robotics is closely tied to on-going work with a variety of institutions.
 If you would like to see other features on the roadmap, then please get in touch with us via info@openrobotics.org.

+## Quarterly Roadmap

+**Close the Gap** is Ignition's current focus topic.
+Over the next two quarters we will concentrate development efforts on topics that reduce feature disparity between Gazebo and Ignition and facilitate migration from Gazebo to Ignition.

+## 2020 Q3(Jul - Sep)

+* **Migration Strategies**: Develop and document strategies for migrating plugins, SDF files, and other simulation resources from Gazebo to Ignition.

+* **Documentation**: Improve documentation release process and usability.
+Port relevant Gazebo tutorials to Ignition.

+## 2020 Q4(Oct - Dec)

+* **Cross platform compatibility**: Fully support Windows, Ubuntu, and macOS.
+* **Feature parity**: Port features from Gazebo that are missing in Ignition.

-## Feature Development
+## Feature Roadmap

+A number of features are planned for specific releases of Ignition.
+The features listed here derive from the Quarterly Roadmap, listed above, and other ongoing projects.
 See the [Release Features](/docs/release-features) page for a list of features already available in each release of Ignition.

 A named release of Ignition, such as Acropolis or Blueprint, is tied to a set of [library](/libs) major versions.
 Each library follows